 Elena looked at Vittoria.

-The engineer opened the notebook and froze.
+The engineer opened the notebook and went white.

-Not rambling.
+Not panic.

 Evidence.